 - The Bow Bar on West Bow in the Old Town, is tiny and usually crowded with locals come to sample more than 300 different Scotch whiskies.
 If you are willing to join in the banter you shouldn't be intimidated.

-The Balmoral Whisky Bar is a very special experience for a true Scotch whisky fancier.
-You can't miss the Balmoral, it's a luxury hotel that's an Edinburgh landmark - that clock tower you see in lots of pictures of the city.
+- The Balmoral Whisky Bar is a very special experience for a true Scotch whisky fancier.
+You can't miss the Balmoral, it's a luxury hotel that's an Edinburgh landmark — that clock tower you see in lots of pictures of the city.
 Their whisky bar stocks 500 different types, representing all regions of Scotland and all styles.
-You can stop by the bar to try one or two whiskies - a whisky ambassador will help you choose - accompanied by dark chocolate (the connoisseur's favorite with single malts) or smoked almonds.
+You can stop by the bar to try one or two whiskies — a whisky ambassador will help you choose — accompanied by dark chocolate (the connoisseur's favorite with single malts) or smoked almonds.
 Their specialty, though, is a range of whisky "journeys".
-You can try a dram from each of the five main regions for £49 per person; sample four whiskies from four different decades for £65 per person, or really go for broke with the "Rare and Old Journey" - four different whiskies from rare, limited edition or closed distilleries, starting at £105 per person.
-(All prices as of 2017).
+You can try a dram from each of the five main regions for 65 pounds per person; sample four whiskies with a total age of 100 years for 100 pounds per person, or really go for broke with the "Rare and Ghosted" — four different whiskies from rare, limited edition or closed distilleries, starting at 150 pounds per person.